Jan Van Hoesen House: Architectural features and layout

 The house's southwesterly gable wall contains a thin engaged chimney flue that enabled the occupants to benefit from fireplaces in the cellar and on the main floor.
 This is also a rare example of such construction although it is known to have once been common throughout the region.
 The doorway at the corner leading to a cellar kitchen is original to the house as are the garret and granary window openings and frames.
 Wrought-iron fleur-de-lis beam anchors on both gables and iron gutter hangers are also distinctive surviving features.

 The tin roof is a later replacement for the shingled or possibly tiled original roof.
 The easterly gable of the house contains five windows and a door.
 The first floor windows and door are later additions.
 The second floor windows are alterations of original windows and one even shows evidence of an early window frame.
 The granary windows are also original openings.

 The truly principal feature of this gable, however, are die initials "T" and "I V H" worked in the masonry in black clinker brick headers.
 These are the monograms of the first occupants of the house, Jan van Hoesen (1687–1745) and his wife Tanneke.
 The "T" stands for Tanneke, given name of the wife of Jan Van Hoesen, Tanneke Wittbeck.
 The letters "V" and "H" stand for Jan's family name Van Hoesen.
 Jan's given name is represented by the letter "I", which is the Dutch representation of the letter "J".

 Evolution of the structure

 Modifications from the late 18th century and periods in the 19th century are represented in this structure.
 More details on this subject are sought.

 Family history

-Jan van Hoesen, who married in 1711 Tanneke Witbeck, a daughter of Hendrick Witbeck of Claverack, was a grandson of Jan Franse van Hoesen.
+Jan van Hoesen (1687-1745), who married in 1711 Tanneke Witbeck, a daughter of Hendrick Witbeck of Claverack, was a grandson of Jan Franse van Hoesen (1609-1667), a Frisian sailor from Husum, then belonging to the Duchy of Schleswig in Denmark.
 It was the elder Van Hoesen who in 1662 purchased from the Mohicans the tract of land that included the present city of Hudson and town of Greenport.
-Jan, nonetheless, served as a deacon in the Lutheran church at Lunenberg (presentday Athens) across the Hudson River and, along with his wife, was extremely active in Lutheran church affairs.
+Jan, nonetheless, served as a deacon in the Lutheran church at Lunenberg (present-day Athens) across the Hudson River and, along with his wife, was extremely active in Lutheran church affairs.
 Jan and Tanneke had eleven children, of whom three sons appear at the locality of this house at the time of the Revolution.
 And the house remained in the family for several generations.